sandialabs/scot/docs/source/scotdocker.rst

 The docker-configs directory contains modified config files, perl modules, scripts, etc. that allow SCOT to function properly in a containerized environment.
 Most changes are references to localhost in the standard SCOT codebase where we modify those addresses to reference the ip addresses on the scot_docker subnet.

+**MongoDB Default password**

+MongoDB default password (also used for logging in to SCOT if local auth is enabled (by default)), is:

+* Username: admin
+* Password: admin